swtkiptr/webxash3d-fwgs/README.md

 ## WebGL improves (potentially)

 Support GLES3Compat batching and fix `Vertex buffer is not big enough for the draw call.Understand this warning` warning.

+## Scripts (potentially)

+Some scripts stop working after saving and loading (eg. the guard doesn't open the train door).